MeepleCodes/ffxiv_macro/README.md

 - Ctrl-B to cycle between thin and thick lines within selection
 - Glyph browser page?
-- Command to attempt to increase or decrease the length of a selection by replacing spaces/wide spaces
+- Command to attempt to increase or decrease the length of a selection by replacing spaces/wide spaces [x] Replace character picker with a canvas-based solution
+  - Drag/drop still needed on new glyph picker
-- Replace character picker with a canvas-based solution [x] Tooltips on character picker to show glyph dimensions [x] Split App.tsx up into components
+[x] Tooltips on character picker to show glyph dimensions [x] Split App.tsx up into components
   [x] Make a proper React component wrapper around text-editor